All About the Skin Microbiome

 - Antibacterial soaps and sanitizers - We’re all washing our hands more often and using hand sanitizer when we can’t get to a sink, but this is damaging to the skin on our hands.
 Antibacterial soaps and sanitizers not only kill illness causing bacteria, but also a lot of the good bacteria that maintain microbial balance and keep hands hydrated.

-- Heavy skin care routines - If you’re boasting a ten step skin care routine, you may want to consider a more minimalistic take on skin care.
+- Heavy skin care routines - If you’re boasting a ten step skin care routine, you may want to consider a more minimalist skin care routine.
 Too many skin care products can limit the bacterial diversity on our skin and lead to various problems like dryness, an overproduction of sebum (oil), breakouts, redness, and other inflammatory conditions like eczema or rosacea.